 My shop foreman once told me that a service manual can make the worst mechanic seem like a genius.
 Tools are to mechanics as blood is to the human body.
-One of the most important tools can be a diagnostic tree chart or ladder diagram.
+One of the most important tools is a diagnostic tree chart or ladder diagram.

 Hear me out before turning the page.
 I see people avoid purchasing an auto repair manual because they considered it a wasteful expenditure.
-When in fact it may provide the most bang for your buck.
+When in fact it provides the most bang for your buck.
 The most efficient way to get between two points is a straight line.

-Auto service manuals can provide this point-to-point route saving you valuable time on the journey to a fixed car.
-There is no way for a professional technician to remember all of the different procedures and specifications needed to repair cars properly.
+Auto service manuals can provide this point-to-point route.
+This saves you valuable time on the journey to a fixed car.
+There’s no way for a professional technician to remember all of the different procedures and specifications needed to repair cars properly.

 This also applies to even the most experienced do-it-yourself driveway mechanic.
 Good solid repair information, plus a little knowledge and experience will bring you to the desired result of fixing the car right on the first attempt.

 It can also take you there in a straight line with the least amount of frustration.
-It might even lower the cost of replacing parts you thought were bad, but are actually functioning as per design intent, because the diagnostic tree charts help you test individual components.
+It might even lower the cost of replacing parts you thought were bad, but are actually functioning as per design intent.
+How does it do that?
+The diagnostic tree charts help you test individual components.

 The most reliable source of information about a specific vehicle comes from the company that builds it.
 Car makers create a complete set of repair diagrams and auto service manuals for the cars it produces.